 Response to Recommendation 18: We agree that ongoing exploration of emerging technologies is important, and note that we have not ignored microsats since the last review.
 Miniature low earth orbiting satellites (Cubesats and smaller form factors) are a fast-moving and disrupting technology that present opportunities to PMEL's core mission.
 While Iridium has served us well for global, realtime and bi-dretional communications, we are somewhat vulnerable by relying on a single vendor.
 New advancements and reduction in broadband costs will be systematically evaluated for requirements in new observing systems.
-We will also consider incorporating the use of
+We will also consider incorporating the use of NOAA Observing Systems Council (NOSC) processes to inform satellite modifications to meet PMEL requirements.

-NOAA Observing Systems Council (NOSC) processes to inform satellite modifications to meet PMEL requirements.
+- Evaluate Mini-sats with standard engineering 5-step principles. - Date: Completed.
+PMEL has evaluated the mini-sats and would need to explore new funding streams to do this work. - Responsibility: PMEL Engineering Division (EDD) - As relevant coordinate across users within NOAA - Date: Completed: PMEL is working more closely with NASA.
+We have established a multiyear MOU to validate the Sentinel-6 altimeter and the new SWOT swath altimeter, launching this fall with in-situ buoy technology. - Responsibility: PMEL Engineering Division (EDD) - Consider incorporating the use of NOAA Observing Systems Council (NOSC) processes to inform satellite modifications to meet PMEL requirements. - Date: Completed.
+PMEL has considered this possibility but decided this was not the best path forward for PMEL EDD at this time.

-- Evaluate Mini-sats with standard engineering 5-step principles. - Date: Ongoing - Responsibility: PMEL Engineering Division (EDD) - As relevant coordinate across users within NOAA - Date: Ongoing - Responsibility: PMEL Engineering Division (EDD) - Consider incorporating the use of NOAA Observing Systems Council (NOSC) processes to inform satellite modifications to meet PMEL requirements. - Date: Ongoing - Responsibility: PMEL Engineering Division (EDD)
+• Responsibility: PMEL Engineering Division (EDD)